Hesperoyucca whipplei: Description

-It produces a stemless cluster of long, rigid leaves which end in a sharp point.
+It produces a stemless basal rosette cluster of long, rigid leaves which end in a sharp point.
 The leaves are 20–90 cm, rarely to 125 cm, long and 0.7–2 cm wide, and gray-green in color.
 The leaf edges are finely saw-toothed.

 The single inflorescence grows extremely fast, and reaches 0.9–3 m tall, bearing hundreds of elliptical (bell-shaped) white to purplish flowers 3 cm in diameter on a densely branched panicle up to 70 cm broad, covering the upper half of the inflorescence.
+The flowers are fragrant.
 The fruit is a dry winged capsule, which splits open at maturity to release the seeds.
 According to Guinness the inflorescence pedicel of H. whipplei can grow up to 25 cm a day towards an eventual height of 3.65 m.

 The plant takes several (usually 5+) years to reach maturity and flower, doing so in April–May, at which point it usually dies.
 Most subspecies produce offshoots from the base, so that although the parent plant flowers and dies, a cluster of clones around its base continue to grow and reproduce.
 It may also grow back from its base after much of its foliage has been scorched off by the wildfires that are frequent in its range.